luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 -   Can tag animals/groups in messages
 -   Tags appear in message display
 -   Tagged animals/groups link to detail pages
--   Message appears immediately in list
 -   Message and tags are saved to database
 -   Error handling works for failed sends

-**Deliverable:** Message input, sending, and tagging working.
+**Deliverable:** Message input, sending, and tagging working (component ready to use).

 ---

-### Milestone 5.5a: Basic Conversation Detail Page
+### Milestone 5.5b: Add MessageInput to Conversation Detail Page

-**Goal:** Create basic conversation detail page to test messaging in UI before adding real-time.
+**Goal:** Add message sending capability to the existing conversation detail page.

 **Tasks:**

-1. Create `src/pages/messaging/ConversationDetail.tsx`:
+1. Update `src/pages/messaging/ConversationDetail.tsx`:
-    - Accept `conversationId` from URL params
-    - Fetch conversation details
-    - Display conversation header (foster name or "Coordinator Chat")
-    - Include MessageList component
-    - Include MessageInput component
+    - Add MessageInput component (from M 5.5a)
+    - Integrate MessageList and MessageInput:
+        - After sending message, refetch messages to show new message in list
+        - Message appears in list after successful send (manual refetch, no real-time yet)
+    - Improve conversation header display
-    - Handle loading and error states
+    - Handle loading and error states for the full page
-2. Create route `/messages/:conversationId`
-3. Add back button to return to conversations list
-4. Test: Can view conversation, send messages, see messages appear (no real-time yet)
+2. Test: Can view conversation, send messages, see messages appear (no real-time yet)

 **Testing:**

 -   Conversation loads correctly
 -   Messages display properly
 -   Can send new messages
--   Messages appear after refresh or manual refetch
+-   Messages appear in list after sending (via refetch)
 -   Navigation works

-**Deliverable:** Basic conversation detail page working (without real-time).
+**Deliverable:** Complete conversation detail page with message sending (without real-time).

 ---